 One of the critical factors to successful trademark registration is being recognized as the first business to use a trademark.
 This first-user status is achieved one of two ways:

 - Being first to actually use the trademark in association with goods and/or services.
 Actual use means that a person or business is using the trademark on products sold in commerce or associating the trademark with services in advertising or marketing.

 - “Fictional” priority of actual use legally recognized by filing an intent to use trademark application and maintaining the application until actual use occurs.

+In an actual-use application, the USPTO requires the mark already be in use in commerce in association with its related goods or services.
+Usage can be through affixing the mark on the products, packaging and labels or through advertising and promoting the products and/or services in interstate commerce.
+Usage is demonstrated by submitting specimens to the USPTO showing the mark in association with the goods or services.
 Aside from conflicting trademark names, incorrect specimens are also a common reason why trademark applications are refused registration and become more costly.
 The USPTO has strict requirements when submitting specimens in a trademark application concerning the way trademarks are displayed in association with goods or services.
 Although this is a simple issue easily resolved by someone knowledgeable about the trademark application process, it is a common cause for objection to the trademark application.
 SHERMAN IP attorneys are experienced and knowledgeable about getting trademarks registered and will work with you in order to make your trademark application process flow efficiently and cost effectively.